- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 Section 54F provides an exemption from long-term capital gains tax on the sale of any asset other than a residential property if the proceeds are invested in a residential property.
 Here are the key points to note:

-• Reinvestment: To avail the exemption, the taxpayer must invest the net sale proceeds in purchasing or constructing a residential property.
+- Reinvestment: To avail of the exemption, the taxpayer must invest the net sale proceeds in purchasing or constructing a residential property.

-• Exemption Amount: The amount of exemption is determined based on the proportion of the investment made in the new residential property compared to the net sale proceeds.
+- Exemption Amount: The exemption amount is determined based on the proportion of the investment made in the new residential property compared to the net sale proceeds.
 The long-term capital gains will be tax exempted if the entire net sale proceeds are invested.
 If only a portion is invested, the exemption will be calculated proportionally.

 When a buyer neglects to deduct TDS at the designated rates, they become liable for penalties equal to the TDS amount not deducted.
 Moreover, interest accrues on the defaulted sum.
 Non-deduction of TDS also impedes the seller's ability to repatriate the sale proceeds to their foreign bank account or NRE (Non-Resident External) account.
 Additionally, if the transaction comes under the scrutiny of the Income Tax Department and it is revealed that TDS was not deducted appropriately, the seller may face prosecution for misrepresenting their tax residency status.